filodb/FiloDB/README.md

 ```

 Then, start running SQL queries!

+NOTE: you can also create permanent entries into the Hive MetaStore with `create table`.

 NOTE: The above syntax should also work with remote SQL clients like beeline / spark-beeline.
 Just run the Hive ThriftServer that comes with Spark (NOTE: not all distributions of Spark comes with this, you may need to built it).